-- Resolution details are captured into the voting system and allocated to the relevant research analyst. - Research analyst reviews required resolutions and performs appropriate analysis and engagement to finalize conclusions on voting.
+- The resolution details are captured into the voting system and allocated to the relevant research analyst. - The research analyst reviews the resolutions and performs appropriate analysis and engagement to finalize voting recommendations.
 Adequate research is critical to ensure Coronation is adequately informed when examining resolutions.
 The research analyst will engage with the senior members of the team at this stage, as required, and, if necessary, we will engage with the relevant company senior executives to understand the motivation for resolutions or obtain more detail on specific resolutions. - Votes are recorded on the system which generates a report to the Chief Investment Officer and heads of research.
-At this stage, clients that wish to vote their own shares or have special interests are advised of our recommendation. - Investee company is informed of any "No" votes and abstentions.
-In instances where Coronation decides to vote against management or abstain, the decision will be communicated to the management of the investee company together with an explanation for our decision with a view to persuading management, wherever possible, to withdraw or redraft the resolution.
-Abstentions should be avoided where possible as it is effectively a spoilt vote.
-We will only abstain where insufficient evidence or work is available to justify a conclusive yes or no vote. - The voting record is published on our company website, including the particular resolutions tabled at investee company shareholder meetings, our voting action and the outcome of the resolution.
+At this stage, clients that wish to vote their own shares or have special interests are advised of our recommendation. - Depending on the circumstances we may inform the investee company of any "No" votes and abstentions.
+When informing the company, we will provide an explanation for our decision with a view to persuading management, wherever possible, to withdraw or redraft the resolution.
+Abstentions will be avoided where possible.
+We will only abstain where insufficient evidence or work is available to justify a conclusive yes or no vote. - The voting record is published on our company website, including the particular resolutions tabled at investee company shareholder meetings, our voting action, reasons for voting against or abstaining and the outcome of the resolution.
 The record will also be provided directly to clients upon request.